Ontario College Graduate Certificate in Geographic Information Systems - Applications Specialist Curriculum

 As GIS software packages become more sophisticated, there is a greater need for GIS specialists who not only perform GIS analyses, but also are highly skilled in customizing GIS applications, thereby facilitating the use of GIS applications to end-users.
 Students will learn how to develop customized GIS applications to meet specific user needs and how to link these applications to other programs.
 Customization will be done within a GIS application and also by developing standalone programs that integrate GIS capabilities.

 Environmental Modeling is the science of predicting the behaviour and occurrence of environmental processes and variables.
 The use of GIS in Environmental Modeling extends this science to the creation of spatial surfaces.
-Environmental modeling using GIS is being applied to a wide variety of environmental and natural resource applications for decision-making at all levels, and as such is an important tool for the GIS Analyst.
+Environmental modeling using GIS is being applied to a wide variety of environmental and natural resource applications for decision-making at all levels.
 This course will provide the fundamental knowledge required to perform environmental modeling using industry standard GIS software.
-Students create surfaces using a variety of interpolation techniques, will learn the appropriate algorithm to choose for a given scenario, and will create and use 3D surfaces for enhanced visualization.
+Students will learn the appropriate algorithm to choose for a given scenario and will explore techniques for enhanced visualization.
 In addition, hydrological surfaces will be created and examined in order to better understand the physical processes which take place in our environment.

 The skills developed in this course will help students select, design, build, and implement a complex GIS application and/or a cartographic representation in response to an industry defined problem, using a business project management model.
 The course will assist students in negotiating the complexities of project planning unique to this sector, as well as issues such as client relations, time management and scheduling, data acquisition, negotiating intellectual property rights and copyrights and managing team work and interactions.
 Project design principles will provide a foundation for the iterative process of planning, establishing schedules, and writing a GIS project proposal.
 GIS Collaborative Project Planning precedes the GIS Collaborative Project in the final semester, and develops a skill set critical to its success.